CMFA Financings Enable $200,000 in Contributions to California Nonprofits

 The CMFA continues to give back to the communities in California by directing a portion of its issuance fees to charitable organizations.
-There were several non-profit 501(c)(3) organizations that received grants an aggregate total of $200,000 from the California Foundations for Stronger Communities with funds donated by the CMFA.
+Fifteen 501(c)(3) organizations received $55,000 total in contributions from the California Foundation for Stronger Communities with funds donated by the CMFA.

 Boys & Girls Club of Coachella Valley is a provider of youth development programs provided by a caring and qualified staff to save and enhance the lives of the young people of our community, especially those with economic and/or social needs

 Boys & Girls Club of South Coast Area provides youth development programs to members in San Clemente and surrounding areas since 1967.

 Cameron House is a Chinatown-based multi-service agency serving Asian communities in the San Francisco Bay Area.
 Motivated by Christian commitment to promote healthy communities by providing services such as General Counseling, Domestic Violence Intervention, Children Witnessing Domestic Violence, Bilingual Support Group, Food pantry, Education and Awareness.

 Charles Drew University (Medical School Community Outreach Program) provides innovative and quality care to children and their families.

 ChildNet provides safe homes, education and counseling to vulnerable children and families.
 ChildNet’s “Continuum of Care” services include: Family Support, Special Education, Foster Care, Adoptions and Mental Health programs.

 Clinicas de Salud Del Pueblo, Inc is to provide direct access to comprehensive quality primary and preventive health care for high risk and other underserved valley residents, in a manner consistent with their dignity and identity and at a reasonable cost through strategically situated health centers.